 Regular observations (Table 3) of patients are indicated during the time a patient receives an opioid infusion to monitor the efficacy of pain management.

-Patients receiving opioid infusions in the high risk category (Table 3) are ideally admitted to a room that supports line of sight by nursing staff (e.g. close to the central desk in each pod).
-Patients in Table 5 require continuous pulse oximetry while for the duration of their opioid infusion due to their high risk of an adverse event.
-Effectiveness of the analgesia and any bolus administration should be recorded in the patient’s EMR progress notes
+Patients receiving opioid infusions in the high risk category (Table 5) are ideally admitted to a room that supports line of sight by nursing staff (e.g. close to the central desk in each pod).
+Patients in Table 5 require continuous pulse oximetry for the duration of their opioid infusion due to their high risk of an adverse event.
+Effectiveness of the analgesia and any bolus administration should be recorded in the patient clinical observation and progress notes.

 Table 3: Observations required for documentation for a patient receiving an opioid infusion

 Pulse oximetry: hourly for duration of opioid infusion

 1 hourly until the opioid infusion is ceased and then observations should be performed in conjunction with the